We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best for fitness support: Gainful | Skip to review

 - Best for a multivitamin: Vous Vitamin | Skip to review

-For example, the federal government do not closely regulate personalized vitamins.
-The companies may not deliver what they claim to provide, while the vitamins they recommend may not be safe.
+The federal government in the United States does not closely regulate personalized vitamins.
+Companies may not deliver what they claim to provide, and the vitamins they recommend may be unsafe.